-The above discussion shows that generic dynamical configurations~\eqref{eq:qabPhiSchwarzschildGauge1} in the solution space of the Horndeski equations of motion~\eqref{eq:Eab} are in fact static after gauge-fixing the residual time dependence of $n$~\cite{Carballo-Rubio:2025ntd} --- whereby the notion of staticity becomes meaningful when interpreting two-dimensional Horndeski theory as describing the dynamics of $d$-dimensional spacetimes $g_{\mu\nu}(x)$ composed as a warped product out of the degrees of freedom $q_{ab}(y)$ and $\varphi(y)$.
-In other words, if the equations of motion of a given two-dimensional Horndeski theory can arise from the reduction of a $d$-dimensional gravitational theory for a spacetime metric, then vacuum solutions to this gravitational theory will be necessarily static modulo the above residual time dependence.
+The above discussion shows that generic dynamical configurations of the form~\eqref{eq:qabPhiSchwarzschildGauge1} in the solution space of the Horndeski equations of motion~\eqref{eq:Eab} are in fact static after gauge-fixing the residual time dependence of $n$~\cite{Carballo-Rubio:2025ntd} --- whereby the notion of staticity becomes meaningful when interpreting two-dimensional Horndeski theory as describing the dynamics of $d$-dimensional spacetimes $g_{\mu\nu}(x)$ composed as a warped product out of the degrees of freedom $q_{ab}(y)$ and $\varphi(y)$.
+In other words, if the equations of motion of a given two-dimensional Horndeski theory evaluated for this type of ansatz can arise from the reduction of a $d$-dimensional gravitational theory for a spacetime metric, then the therefrom composed vacuum solutions to this gravitational theory will be necessarily static modulo the above residual time dependence.
 The possibility of obtaining two-dimensional Horndeski theories from the reduction of $d$-dimensional gravities is the main focus of this paper.\\

 Let us emphasise that for configurations of the form~\eqref{eq:qabPhiSchwarzschildGauge1}--\eqref{eq:qabPhiSchwarzschildGauge2} with $n=1$, already imposing $f=f(r)$ according to~\eqref{eq:Etr}, i.e., \ba q_{ab}(y)\dd{y}^a \dd{y}^b &=& - f(r)\dd{t}^2 + \frac{\dd{r}^2 }{f(r)}\,, \\ \varphi(y) &=& r \,, \ea to be a solution to a given two-dimensional Horndeski theory, this theory must satisfy the integrability condition \ba \partial_\chi \alpha - \partial_\varphi \beta\,\, = \,\, 0\,. \ea Here we use the offshell notation $\alpha(\varphi,\chi)$ and $\beta(\varphi,\chi)$.
 This statement follows immediately from~\eqref{eq:En}.\\